JRC1995/KPDrop/README.md

 * ```cd preprocess```
 * ```python process_kp20k_big_unsup.py```

-## (I plan to release the preprocessed data soon for added convenience and better reproducibility)
+## (I plan to release the preprocessed data soon for added convenience and better reproducibility; email me if I haven't and you need it)

 ## Supervised Experiments
 * (set device=[whatever gpu/cpu device you want] instead of cuda:0, if something else is needed)